virtualagc/virtualagc/Tools/disassemblerAGC/README.md

     cd .../BASELINE
     workflow.sh BASELINE [OPTIONS]

 Make sure that the Tools/disassemblerAGC/ directory is in your PATH first.
 The OPTIONS mentioned are the ones for disassemblerAGC.py's `--find` switch.
-For one thing, to use ROPE.bin as input rather than ROPE.binsource, you also have to add the `--bin` switch.
-And if ROPE.bin is in so-called "hardware" format, you additonally have to add `--hardware`.

 For another, there's often a handful of code chunks in an AGC software version that are so similar to each other that they can be mistaken for each other during matching.
 That's why the testing mentioned above usually fails when no command-line options are used.
 One way to get around this a little bit is to use a bigger `--min` setting in specifyAGC.py, since longer patterns are less likely to be confused with each other.
 But this may not be enough; long jump tables &mdash; i.e., sequences of `TC` or `TCF` instructions &mdash; are a good example of that, because you're unlikely to want to make the search patterns longer than the biggest jump tables in the code.
 The disassembler has some built-in heuristics to try to work around the problem, but in spite of everything it's still possible for the condition to occur.
 Here are the disassembler command-line options that rescue you: